babel/website/website/versioned_docs/version-7.0.0/options.md

 * The filename is exposed to plugins.
 Some plugins may require the presence of the filename.
 * Options like [`"test"`](#test), [`"exclude"`](#exclude), and [`"ignore"`](#ignore) require the filename for string/RegExp matching.
-* `.babelrc` files are loaded relative to the file being compiled.
+* `.babelrc.json` or `.babelrc` files are loaded relative to the file being compiled.
 If this option is omitted, Babel will behave as if `babelrc: false` has been set.

 ### `filenameRelative`